Graduate Program in Art History, Department of Visual Art & Art History

 Professor Fisher is a founding member of DisplayCult, a curatorial organization for creative and interdisciplinary projects in the visual arts, where her practice encompasses a range of interventional artist-curator projects.
 Images and descriptions of exhibitions are available at: www.displaycult.com.

-Professor Fisher was Contemporary Art Fellow at the Canadian Centre for the Visual Arts at the National Gallery of Canada, and has held research affiliations at the Society for Fellows in the Humanities at Cornell University and the Department of Performance Studies at the Tisch School of the Arts at New York University.
-She joined York University’s Visual Arts Department in 2004.
+Dr. Fisher was Contemporary Art Fellow at the Canadian Centre for the Visual Arts at the National Gallery of Canada, and has held research affiliations at the Society for Fellows in the Humanities at Cornell University and the Department of Performance Studies at the Tisch School of the Arts at New York University.
+She joined York University’s Visual Art and Art History Department in 2004.

 Graduate Program in Art History, Visual Art & Art History